vishnunairjanardhan/democms/src/content/posts/holiday-shoppers-take-advantage-of-early-thanksgiving-deals.md

 <a href="https://www.99minds.io/giftcard" target="_blank">Gift cards</a> were the second most popular type of gift, accounting for a staggering 29 percent market share.
 Gift cards are here to stay for the foreseeable future because they are extremely convenient for consumers.
 To ensure optimal client contentment, <a href="https://www.99minds.io/giftcard" target="_blank">a variety of gift card programmes</a> are in place.
 You can absolutely ace the game of client contentment with 99minds gift cards.

-<b>About 99minds:</b> <a href="https://www.99minds.io/" target="_blank">99minds</a> is a holistic engagement, acquisition, and retention solution.
+<h2>About 99minds:</h2> <a href="https://www.99minds.io/" target="_blank">99minds</a> is a holistic engagement, acquisition, and retention solution.
 Customers can use the 99minds platform to generate coupons, gift cards, discounts, referrals, loyalty programmes, and location-based promotions.
 The best thing about 99minds is that it’s a simple, plug-and-play marketing platform that allows a marketing team to design targeted promotions campaigns and create an omnichannel consumer experience.